-Option Description SN Poll Timeout [1] Configures the maximum response time (in milliseconds) for a SenseNET status query.
-Warning: Do not exceed the maximum recommended settings included in "Configuring the Poll Timeout setting" on page 69.
+Option Description Scan for Devices [1] Scans for connected devices.
+Devices in a cluster are detected automatically when connected to a display module (no scan is required).
+When disconnecting a cluster device, perform a scan to update the network map (if a scan is not performed, the display indicates a Communications fault).
+Note: When a scan is initiated from a command module, connected standard display modules will also scan their associated cluster and update the network map for the cluster.
+SN Looped Bus [1] Configures the SenseNET loop protocol.
+If checked, the network uses a Class A closed loop topology.
+SN Poll Timeout [1] Configures the maximum response time (in milliseconds) for a SenseNET status query.
+Warning: Do not exceed the maximum recommended settings included in "Configuring the Poll Timeout setting" on page 80.
 SN+ Looped Bus [2] Configures the SenseNET+ protocol.
 If checked, the cluster uses a Class A closed loop topology.
 Leg.
 Time Sync [1] Configures the date and time synchronization for legacy detectors in the network.
 If checked, the date and time in legacy detectors is synchronized with the command module.
 Note: Date and time synchronization erases any chart record information stored by the legacy detectors.
 2nd Cmd Module [1] Configures the use of a second command module in a SenseNET network where redundancy is required.
 If checked, the command module acts as the secondary command module.
-See "Using a secondary command module" below for more information.
+See "Using a secondary command module" on page 77 for more information.